Engineer Advisor Team trains new Philippine Army combat engineer unit

 |0

-This work, Engineer Advisor Team trains new Philippine Army combat engineer unit, by SSG Thomas Moeger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Engineer Advisor Team trains new Philippine Army combat engineer unit, by SPC Carleeann Smiddy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT